 International Climate Blackboard

 CCS collaborates with national, provincial and state governments worldwide to develop climate action plans, low carbon development plans, and low emissions development strategies.
 Through this assistance, CCS offers startup assistance, coaching, quality control, coordination, capacity building, training, education, technical and facilitative assistance, information exchange, and institutional partnerships.
-Our international program includes projects in China, Democratic Republic of the Congo, the European Union, Guatemala, Mexico, Philippines, Puerto Rico, and Ukraine.
+Our international program includes projects in China, Democratic Republic of the Congo, the European Union, Guatemala, Mexico, the Philippines, Puerto Rico, and Ukraine.
 Click the map to find out more about CCS' work with international partners.

 Asia and Pacific Islands